VUIIS/dax/docs/processors.rst

 The optional **skip_unusable** field may be *False* (the default); or *True* to prevent building assessors that would have as an input a scan that is marked *unusable*.
 This is available for **scans**, but not **petscans** or **assessors**.

 The optional **keep_multis** field may be *all* (the default); or *first*.
 This applies when there are multiple scans in the session that match as possible inputs.
-Normally one assessor is built for each matching scan.
-When *first* is specified, only one assessor will be built, using the first matching scan as its input.
+Normally all matching scans are used as inputs, multiplying assessors as needed.
+When *first* is specified, only the first matching scan will be used as an input, reducing the number of assessors built by a factor of the number of matching scans.
 "First" is defined as alphabetical order by scan ID, cast to lowercase.
 The exact scan type is not considered; only whether there is a match with the **types** specified.
 This also is available for **scans**, but not **petscans** or **assessors**.

 xnat assessors